Generic Glyphosate VS RoundUp

 Pump sprayer treatment

-Glyphosate was first developed by the company Monsanto under their trademarked name for the chemical, RoundUp.
-Monsanto had patent ownership of the Glyphosate formula until the expired in 2003.
-Various companies now develop generic brands of RoundUp, such as Eraser from Control Solutions and Glyphosate 4 by Alligare.
+Glyphosate was first developed by Monsanto under its trademarked name for the chemical RoundUp.
+Monsanto's patent ownership of the Glyphosate formula expired in 2003.
+Various companies have now developed generic RoundUp brands, such as Eraser from Control Solutions and Glyphosate 4 by Alligare.

 When it comes to efficacy, is RoundUp superior to these generic variations?
-According to tests conducted by various institutions, the conclusion was that there are only minor differences between generic brands of glyphosate and Monsanto’s RoundUp.
+Tests conducted by various institutions concluded that there are only minor differences between generic brands of glyphosate and Monsanto’s RoundUp.

-If you were to ask lawn care experts (like us), we'd tell you that if you were to buy the more expensive name brand RoundUp over a generic brand Glyphosate product, you'd mainly be spending the extra money for the brand label and packaging.
+If you were to ask lawn care experts (like us), we'd tell you that if you were to buy the more expensive name-brand RoundUp over a generic brand Glyphosate product, you'd mainly be spending the extra money on the brand label and packaging.

 Our Glyphosate Recommendations

-Eraser 41% Glyphosate is better suited for small spot treatment applications conducted by homeowners to remove weeds from their lawn or driveway.
-If you are a lawn care professional or manage a large commercial property, Glyphosate 4 Plus would be the better option to treat weeds using a professional spraying rig.
+Eraser, 41% Glyphosate, is better suited for small spot treatment applications conducted by homeowners to remove weeds from their lawns or driveways.
+If you are a lawn care professional or manage a large commercial property, Glyphosate 4 Plus is the best option for treating weeds using a professional spraying rig.

 How to Use Glyphosate Products

-Mixing and applying Glyphosate products is very easy to do.
-Before you proceed, however, it's important to first be geared up for the task by wearing the proper personal protective equipment in the form of gloves, protective eyewear, long sleeved clothing and a face mask.
+Mixing and applying Glyphosate products is very easy.
+Before you proceed, however, it's important to be geared up for the task by wearing the proper personal protective equipment, such as gloves, eyewear, long-sleeved clothing, and a face mask.

 Step 1: Measure Your Lawn Square Footage